 The Legal Process for Brain Injury Claims

-In Bakersfield, a brain injury victim or the victim’s family could file a claim in pursuit of financial compensation if someone else is responsible for causing or contributing to the injury.
-Liability, or financial responsibility, for a brain injury is based on the doctrine of negligence, meaning the failure to exercise proper care to prevent harm to others.
+In Bakersfield, a brain injury victim or the victim’s family may file a claim in pursuit of financial compensation if someone else is responsible for causing or contributing to the injury.
+Liability, or financial responsibility, is generally based on negligence — the failure to exercise reasonable care.

-If an individual or entity is negligent, that party could be held accountable for causing a traumatic brain injury.
-Seeking financial compensation as a victim may involve filing an insurance claim or personal injury lawsuit with the Kern County Superior Court.
-However, most personal injury cases in California reach settlements.
+If an individual or entity is negligent, that party may be held legally accountable for a traumatic brain injury.
+Seeking financial compensation may involve filing an insurance claim or a personal injury lawsuit with the Kern County Superior Court.
+Many personal injury cases in California are resolved through negotiated settlements, though outcomes depend on the specific facts of each case.

 Calculating Damages in Brain Injury Cases

-The goal of a personal injury claim is to make an accident victim whole again by providing financial compensation to make up for the victim’s losses.
-A successful claim could lead to economic and noneconomic damages, or compensation, for a variety of losses.
+The goal of a personal injury claim is to provide financial compensation for losses resulting from the injury.
+A claim may include economic and non-economic damages for a variety of losses.

 Examples include: